jan-cieslik/cancer_informatics/docs/learning_R/loadingdata.md

 **Excel** is a software program that uses spreadsheets to organize numbers and data with formulas and functions.

+There is a multitude of packages for xlsx import, here we will choose one at random.
-To import data from Excel, you have to install the [readxl package](https://readxl.tidyverse.org/) first.
+To import data from Excel, you can use the [readxl package](https://readxl.tidyverse.org/) first.
-You can simply do this by typing `install.packages("readxl")` into R.
+You can simply do this by entering `install.packages("readxl")` into the R console.
 Then you can load the `readxl` package by using `library(readxl)`:

 ```r